-CHAPTER IX
+CHAPTER NINE

-THE last light of sunset lay in the west; a sullen wrack of cloud was mounting into the windless sky when Lawford entered the little country graveyard again by its old weather-worn lych-gate.
-The little old stone church with its square tower stood amid trees, its eastern window faintly aglow with crimson and purple.
+The last light of sunset lay in the west; and a sullen wrack of cloud was mounting into the windless sky when Lawford entered the country graveyard again by its dark weather-worn lych-gate.
+The old stone church with its square tower stood amid trees, its eastern window faintly aglow with crimson and purple.
 He could hear a steady, rather nasal voice through its open lattices.
 But the stooping stones and the cypresses were out of sight of its porch.
 He would not be seen down there.
 He paused a moment, however; his hat was drawn down over his eyes; he was shivering.
-He looked across and saw far over the harvest fields what seemed a growing pallor in the sky.
-He would have the moon to go home by.
-"Home!"-these trees, this tongueless companionship, this heavy, winelike air, this soundless turf-these in some obscure desolate fashion seemed far rather really home.
-His eyes wandered towards the fading crimson.
-And with that on his right hand he began softly, almost on tiptoe, descending the hill.
-It seemed to him that the steady eyes of the dead were watching him in his slow progress.
-The air seemed echoing with little faint, clear calls.
-He turned and snapped his fingers at a robin that was stalking him with its stony twittering from bush to bush.
-But when after some little time he came out of the narrow avenue and looked down, his heart misgave him, for some one was already sitting there on his low and solitary seat beneath the cypresses.
-He stood hesitating, looking steadily and yet half vacantly down on the motionless figure, and in a while a face was lifted in his direction, and undisconcerted eyes calmly surveyed him.
+Far over the harvest fields showed a growing pallor in the solitary seat beneath the cypresses.
+He stood hesitating, gazing steadily and yet half vacantly at the motionless figure, and in a while a face was lifted in his direction, and undisconcerted eyes calmly surveyed him.

-"I am afraid," began Lawford rather nervously--"I hope I am not intruding?"
+'I am afraid,' called Lawford rather nervously-'I hope I am not intruding?'

-"Not at all, not at all," said the stranger.
-"I have no privileges here; at least as yet."
+'Not at all, not at all,' said the stranger.
+'I have no privileges here; at least as yet.'

 Lawford again hesitated, then slowly advanced.
-"It's astonishingly quiet and beautiful," he said.
+'It's astonishingly quiet and beautiful,' he said.

 The stranger turned his head to glance over the fields.
-"Yes, it is, very," he replied.
-Thee was the faintest accent, a little drawl of unfriendliness in the remark.
+'Yes, it is, very,' he replied.
+There was the faintest accent, a little drawl of unfriendliness in the remark.

-"You often sit here?"
-Lawford peristed.
+'You often sit here?'
+Lawford persisted.

 The stranger raised his eyebrows.
-"Oh yes, often."
+'Oh yes, often.'
 He smiled.
-"It is my own modest fashion of attending divine service.
-The congregation is rapt."
+'It is my own modest fashion of attending divine service.
+The congregation is rapt.'

-"My visits," said Lawford, "have been very few--in fact, so far as I know, I have only once been here before."
+'My visits,' said Lawford, 'have been very few-in fact, so far as I know, I have only once been here before.'

-"I envy you the novelty."
-There was again the same faint, unmistakable antagonism in voice and attitude; and yet so deep was the relief in talking to one who hadn't the least suspicion of anything unusual in his appearance, that Lawford was extremely disinclined to turn back.
-He made another effort; for talking to strangers had always been something of a difficulty to him, and advanced towards the seat.
-"You mustn't indeed let me intrude upon you," he said, "but really I am very interested in this queer old place.
-Perhaps you would tell me something of its history?"
-He sat down.
-His companion moved slowly to the other side of the broken gravestone.
+'I envy you the novelty.'
+There was again the same faint unmistakable antagonism in voice and attitude; and yet so deep was the relief in talking to a fellow creature who hadn't the least suspicion of anything unusual in his appearance that Lawford was extremely disinclined to turn back.
+He made another effort-for conversation with strangers had always been a difficulty to him-and advanced towards the seat.
+'You mustn't please let me intrude upon you,' he said, 'but really I am very interested in this queer old place.